ChaosChain/chaoschain-governance-os/docs/governance_studio_demo.md

 - Check logs with `docker-compose -f docker-compose.sepolia.yml logs api`
 - Reset the environment with `make clean` before trying again

+### Docker Command Notes

+This project uses the hyphenated `docker-compose` command, which is the legacy standalone version.
+If you have Docker Desktop installed with Docker Compose V2, you might be used to the `docker compose` format (without hyphen).
+If you want to switch to that format:

+1. Ensure Docker Compose V2 is properly installed as a plugin
+2. Edit the Makefile to replace all instances of `docker-compose` with `docker compose`
+3. Update any shell scripts accordingly

 ## Next Steps

 After running the demo, you can: